volkerrichert/ioBroker.oppoplayer/README.md

 You can control playback and query status.

 ## Tips & Tricks
-* The player doesn't start the network interface
+* The player doesn't start the network interface if it's connected to power again (confirmed by oppo).
+  If you disconnect him from power you have to use the trigger to start it.

 ## Contributors
 * volkerrichert